Injury Attorneys | Restoring LivesTM

-Medical malpractice insurance protects medical professionals from liability in claims of medical negligence that result in injuries and costs.
+Medical malpractice insurance protects medical professionals from liability in claims of medical negligence that result in injuries or costs.
 If a healthcare provider makes a mistake that causes bodily injury, property damage, or other injuries like mental anguish, the liability insurance provider covers the costs.

-In addition, malpractice insurance also covers the costs of defending malpractice lawsuits, including legal fees, expert witness fees, clerical expenses, and other related expenses.
+In addition, medical malpractice insurance also covers the costs of defending malpractice lawsuits, including legal fees, expert witness fees, clerical expenses, and other related expenses.

 Not everything that a doctor does is covered under medical malpractice insurance.
 If the doctor is accused of criminal behavior or another illegal act, damages aren’t covered.
 Sexual misconduct and employee disputes are also not covered.